 It is difficult to understand today just what a modern marvel trains were in the early twentieth century.
 They allowed for speedy travel where once such journeys would have taken many weeks, but trains were also fraught with new and worrying dangers that disaster films were quick to exploit.
-From short actualities to models and special effects, railroad disasters reached their peak with full-scale train wrecks in the middle 1910s.
+From short actualities to models and special effects, railroad disasters reached their peak with full-scale train wrecks in the mid-1910s.

 The program begins with the 1904 Edison actuality A Railroad Smashup.
 Smashups began as a sort of carnival sideshow and are the precursor to the demolition derby.
 In this short, two decommissioned Pennsylvania Railroad engines meet in a head-on collision.